ricardoptcosta/k8s-nginx-operator/README.md

 TODO -------------- For the credentials I used a secret.
 IF HAVE TIME REVISE THIS LAST BIT

-## Attempt 3 (to be confirmed)
+## Iteration 3 (to be confirmed)
-Same as attempt 2 but to implement a mysql database
+Same as iteration 2 but to implement a mysql database

 ## Iteration 4